-A server or server network allows information to be shared between locations and colleagues incredibly easily.
-For teams working across multiple projects, being able to do so can have a huge positive impact on efficiency and productivity as it allows everyone to work from the same up-to-date information.
+A server or server network makes sharing information between locations and colleagues incredibly easily.
+For teams working across multiple projects, being able to do so can have a huge positive impact on efficiency and productivity.
+Allowing everyone to work from the same up-to-date information.

 Central servers are also a far more secure approach to storage.
-By having company data stored and accessible in one controlled place, the need to duplicate documents, send via email or store on portable drives is reduced.
-It’s an essential safeguard if you have staff who work remotely or are often travelling.
-After all, who hasn’t lost a USB flash drive?
+By having company data stored and accessible in one controlled place, you reduce the need to duplicate documents, send via email or store them on portable drives.
+It’s an essential safeguard if you have staff travelling or working remotely.
+After all, it’s super easy to lose a USB flash drive?

 On-premises vs cloud servers

-Remote or “cloud” servers have become increasingly popular, providing all of the storage and accessibility advantages of on-site servers without the need to accommodate the actual hardware, nor the concerns of maintenance and running costs.
+Remote or “cloud” servers have become increasingly popular.
+Providing all of the storage and accessibility advantages of on-site servers without the need to accommodate the actual hardware.
+Including the concerns of maintenance and running costs.

-For smaller business, who perhaps don’t have dedicated IT resource among their employees, cloud servers can be the ideal option.
+For smaller businesses, who perhaps don’t have dedicated IT resources among their employees, cloud servers can be the ideal option.
 Usually billed as a monthly subscription, setup is incredibly easy, as is upping storage space as requirements change.
 Up to a certain level of storage, cloud solutions present great value for money.

 Growing and larger businesses often prefer the advantages of on-premises servers, nearly always having the dedicated IT manager/department necessary to maintain the company’s overall IT infrastructure.

-As long as the space and resource are available, developing an on-premises network can eventually become the more effective solution in the long-term, especially if the storage requirements are substantial.
+As long as the space and resources are available, developing an on-premises network can eventually become the more effective solution in the long term, especially if the storage requirements are substantial.

-On-premises servers also offer an additional level of security – all data is retained and managed centrally, without the potential access, control or breach concerns presented by a cloud solution (though, such instances are very rare).
+On-premises servers also offer an additional level of security.
+Centrally retained and managed, without the potential access, control or breach concerns presented by a cloud solution (though, such instances are very rare).

 Choosing the ideal server to suit your enterprise depends on space, performance, scalability, budget and initial specifications.
 Bytestock hold a wide range of Dell and HP Rack, Blade, and Tower server systems.

-- Blade servers are innovative and space-saving, and are most often used by tech-centric companies who handle vast amounts of data.
+- Blade servers are innovative and space-saving and are most often used by tech-centric companies that handle vast amounts of data.

 - Tower servers are where most smaller businesses should begin, as they don’t require a great deal of maintenance to keep running.